ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 For example, `192.168.100.14/24` represents the IPv4 address, `192.168.100.14`, and its associated routing prefix `192.168.100.0`, or equivalently, its subnet mask `255.255.255.0` (which has 24 leading 1-bits).

 The first IP address is always reserved for the gateway in the Washington, D.C.
-(WDC) and Dallas (DAL) colocations (colo).
+(WDC), Dallas (DAL), and Frankfurt (FRA04) colocations (colo).
 The second and third IP addresses are reserved for gateway high-availability (HA) in only the WDC colo.
 The subnet address and subnet broadcast address are reserved in both colos.
 {: important}

   ![Configuring a new private network](./images/console-configure-private-network.png "Configuring a new private network"){: caption="Figure 5.
 Configuring a new private network" caption-side="bottom"}

+A **DNS server** value of `9.9.9.9` might not be reachable if you do not have a public IP.
+This can cause the LPAR to hang during startup.
+You can choose a default **DNS server** value of `127.0.0.1` to avoid this issue.

-You can also create a private network subnet by using the IBM CLI.
+You can also create and configure a private network subnet by using the IBM CLI.
 Use the following command to create a private network subnet:

 ```shell
 ibmcloud pi network-create-private NETWORK_NAME --cidr-block CIDR --ip-range "startIP-endIP[,startIP-endIP]" [--dns-servers "DNS1 DNS2"] [--gateway GATEWAY] [--json]